 We know that voting is one of the most effective ways to make our voices heard.
 Nearly 22% of Coloradans identify as Latino, and we account for 10% of all registered voters in the state.
 As one of the fastest-growing voting blocs in the state, it’s important to flex our power and turnout to vote for our future, our community, and for those who can’t.

-COLOR understands that not everyone in our communities are able to vote due to age or documentation status.
-Voting is one of the many tools we use.
-Every individual holds political power whether or not they can vote in the U.S. Join the COLOR team by phone banking virtually with us this upcoming election season!
+COLOR understands that not everyone in our communities are able to vote due to age, documentation status, and other circumstances.
+Voting is one of the many tools we use, and every individual holds political power whether or not they can vote in the U.S.

-The language assistance hotline is available to voters from October 17th through Election Day (November 8th).
+The language assistance hotline is available to voters 22 days prior to an election through Election Day.
 Hotline hours:

 - Secretary of State and County Clerk business hours Monday-Friday 8:00 AM – 5:00 PM.

 - Monday before election day and Election Day 7:00 AM – 7:00 PM.

 - Voter Service and Polling Center hours of operation.

 You have three options to access ballot interpretation services.
 Please have your ballot with you when you reach out for assistance: